-The CDW analysts are available to make cost estimates for their work.
+The CDW for Research team is available to make cost estimates for their work.
+Email firstname.lastname@example.org.
 Estimates vary by request type, complexity, size, scope, and which data streams need to be accessed.
 Estimates are subject to change if the project deviates in scope after the initial estimate, or if there are unforeseen complications in obtaining relevant data fields.
-CDW analysts will communicate to the investigator when there is a significant change in the cost estimate (±20% deviation) to avoid unexpected charges.
+Analysts will communicate to the investigator when there is a significant change in the cost estimate (±20% deviation) to avoid unexpected charges.

 What if I need data for non-research purposes?

-The CDW is intended for research purposes only.
-For all other data request purposes, please submit a ServiceNow ticket at www.bmc.service-now.com
+The CDW for Research is intended for research purposes only.
+For all other data request purposes, please submit a ServiceNow ticket at https://bmc.service-now.com

 What if I still have questions?

 Contact us!
 The team is ready to answer your questions.
 Email firstname.lastname@example.org.